 Response: “It was really Jill who did all the work and made it happen.”

 Why We Deflect Compliments

-Paterson gives the following reasons for why people struggle to fully accept a compliment, to which I’ve again added a couple reasons I also think bear mentioning.
+Paterson gives the following reasons for why people struggle to fully accept a compliment, to which we’ve again added a couple additional reasons that also think bear mentioning: